Skip to main content

 }

-// destroy function to clean up the SDK and event listeners
+// Cleanup function to destroy the SDK and event listeners

 function destroy() {